 Your understanding and cooperation are appreciated so that we might provide for the health needs of students at risk of health trauma.

-Attached is a large but incomplete list of peanut free snacks.
+Attached are two large but incomplete lists of peanut/Treenut-free snacks.
 It is also important to read ingredient labels for production methods.